m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 ### Components of Security
 Resource exhaustion attacks a basic component of security known as *availability*, or the ability to use a resource.

 In addition to availability, we would like the network to provide *confidentiality*.
-If you are performing a sensitive transaction, like a bank transfer, you’d like the internet to conceal the details of that transaction.
+If you are performing a sensitive transaction, like a bank transfer, you'd like the internet to conceal the details of that transaction.

 Another component of security is *authenticity*.
 Authenticity assures the identity of the origin of a piece of information.
-For example, if you are reading a news article, you’d like to be assured that it really came from the source it claims.
+For example, if you are reading a news article, you'd like to be assured that it really came from the source it claims.

 A third component of security is *integrity*.
 Integrity prevents unauthorized changes to information flowing through the network.